Klazer/Vending-Machine-API/README.md

 ***Maintainers***: Isaiah Herr

 ***Description***: This API is designed using the Flask and Flask_Restful libraries in Python.
-There will be two solutions, one is a simpler solution in which a simple API is created that represents a vending machine.
 This vending machine is a very simple API where mostly everything is stored in memory.

-A more complex solution, which is still being developed for fun, will have this vending machine be put into a Postgres database with a larger inventory of drinks and more operations.
-In addition to this, it is still in the planning process of how this will currently be tested and deployed.

 ### **Important Variables**
 | Variable | Description |